StoneOrbits/VortexEngine/docs/basic_usage.md

 A [_Colorset_](colorsets.html) is the other main component of a mode.
 This is a set of up to 8 colors which a pattern will use.
 A single colorset and pattern together are the simplest version of a mode.

-## LED
+## LEDs

 All Vortex devices are comprised of at least 2 LEDs and some have over 20.
-In a single mode, each LED on the device can have its own Colorset and Pattern.
+In any mode, every LED on the device can have its own Colorset and Pattern.
 The simplest modes will have the same pattern and colorset on each LED, while the most complex will have a unique pattern and colorset on every LED.